WJSoftware/wj-config/examples/react v18.2.0/v2.0.0/README.md

-# wj-config v1.1.0 Example - ReactJS
+# wj-config v2.0.0 Example - ReactJS

-This is an example built for `wj-config` v1.1.0.
+This is an example built for `wj-config` v2.0.0.
 It was created using the Create React App tool that created the application with **ReactJS** v18.2.0.

 ## Running in Visual Studio Code

+As a first step, make sure you run `npm i` or `npm ci` in the example's folder to install all package dependencies.

-This repository contains the `launch.json` file already configured.
-Simply run the configuration named **Launch React Example v18.2.0 - v1.1.0**.
+This repository contains the `launch.json` file Visual Studio Code requires already configured.
+Simply run the configuration named **Launch React Example v18.2.0 - v2.0.0**.

 This configuration has a pre-launch task that takes care of starting the NPM server (the `npm start` command), so no need to run this yourself.

-## What Is Demonstrated Here

-This example shows:

-1. How the `/src/config.js` file should be coded.
-2. How to obtain the environment functionality ahead of time (see `config.js`).
-3. How to consume configuration from React components (see `App.js` and `components/PersonsTable.js`).
-4. How to consume configuration from services (see `services/country-service.js`).
-5. How to configure environment variables as an object of the global `window` object (see `public/config.js` and `public/index.html`).
-6. How to define environment variables for local testing/development (see `src/config.js` and `.env.development.local`).
-7. How to consume the generated `environment` object in configuration (see `App.js`).

 ## Environment Variables in React with WJ-Config